Time-Varying Multi-Objective Optimization: Tradeoff Regret Bounds: Conclusions

 \section{Conclusions}

 We have studied a time-varying multi-objective optimization problem in a setting, which has not been considered previously.
-We have shown properties of a natural, online proximal-gradient algorithm, when the processing power between iterations is bounded.
-Going forwards, one could clearly consider alternative uses of the same algorithm (e.g., how many operations one requires per update to achieve a certain bound in terms of the dynamic regret), variant algorithms, or completely novel settings.
-In parallel with our work, Tarzanagh and Balzano \cite{OnlineBilevel2022} studied online bilevel optimization under assumptions of strong convexity throughout, which could be seen as one such novel setting.
+We have shown properties of a natural, online proximal-gradient algorithm when the processing power between two arrivals of new information is bounded.
+Going forward, one could clearly consider alternative uses of the same algorithm (e.g., how many operations one requires per update to achieve a certain bound in terms of the dynamic regret), variants of the algorithm, or completely novel settings.
+In parallel with our work, Tarzanagh and Balzano \cite{Tarzanagh2024a} studied online bilevel optimization under assumptions of strong convexity throughout, which could be seen as one such novel setting.

-\paragraph*{Acknowledgements} Allahkaram Shafiei acknowledges support of the OP RDE funded project CZ.02.1.01/0.0/0.0/16\_019/0000765 ``Research Center for Informatics''.
-This work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. GA 101070568.
+\paragraph*{Acknowledgements}\quad This work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. GA 101070568.